 These definitions already provided an initial baseline within the Deliverable D2.2.
-Moreover, as in the other Tasks above, these definitions have been iteratively refined in this Deliverables D2.3, and will further be refined in the upcoming Deliverable D2.4.
+Moreover, as in the other Tasks above, these definitions have been iteratively refined.

 Among other ITPs, the Plug&Bench ITP has directly adopted the idea of the role-specific views for developing representative benchmarks of components.
 See more details in the Wiki page on "Benchmarking in the RobMoSys Ecosystem".